Santilopezc/Github-Project-Summarizer/README.md

 - Fetches repositories from a given GitHub username
 - Extracts and processes README files
 - Generates concise summaries using LLMs to put in your CV
-- Exports summaries in LaTeX in a txt file
+- Exports LaTeX summaries in a txt file

 ## Requirements